Conference changes its name!

 For the sake of brevity "ministry" was removed despite the fact that we liked the words "health ministry".
 We concluded that the concept of "mission", which relates to reaching out to unfamiliar people groups with a goal of bringing people to a relationship with Christ or growing the church, seemed to adequately fit our work both in inner city neighborhoods and small rural villages in the distant corners of the earth.

-The more than 25 faculty for this conference are true servant-leaders in the community of Health and Faith.
+The faculty for this conference are true servant-leaders in the community of Health and Faith.
 Not only will we learn from them, we will spend unfettered one-on-one time together networking and sharing.

 We hope that you will find your home - a place of personal growth shared with kindred spirits - here with us!